SairajLoke/Lift_emulation_SLC/README.md

 ## Keypoints

 1. Automated Moore Machine Digram, Transition Fns Extraction, BDD Table from Transition functions
-2. I also provide an option to create space optimized state-transition table..that removes repeated entries of same stae but in different BDDs
+2. I also provide an option to have state-transition table..that doesnt allow repeated entries of same stae but in different BDDs
 3. RPI + Servo Motor based H/W implementation
 4. GUI for testing , emulation ( code can be demonstrated and tested wihout H/W)